kapomqx/kapomqxx/README.md

 ***(im not online every day and i not reply to anyone/And who want some .reg or .bat .cmd write me personally)***

+> ****And what i find i document on server or here anyting in interent Like : BOOST FPS 1000FPS 0 DELAY is scam not trust because its not real and most is not documented only readed in internet like every person.****